• Testing Lab

 Warranty of Good Working Order

-Quebec Bill 29 introduces a new legal warranty of good working order for certain prescribed goods, including household appliances and consumer electronics like televisions, computers, and video game consoles.
-Thus, manufacturers and merchants must disclose information about this warranty to consumers.
-If a product fails during the warranty period, the consumer can request a repair, replacement, or refund.
+Warranty of good working order.
+Québec’s Bill 29 establishes a legal warranty of good working order for certain prescribed goods, including household appliances and consumer electronics (e.g., televisions, computers, and game consoles).
+Manufacturers and merchants must disclose the warranty information to consumers.
+If a product fails during the warranty period, the consumer may request a repair, replacement, or refund.

 Warranty of Availability of Replacement Parts and Repair Services